 Is Window Tinting illegal?

-Window tinting is not illegal in all states.
-However, some states do have laws that prohibit certain levels of window tinting or even on different types of cars.
-So please check with your local authorities to see if window tinting is illegal in your area.
+Window tinting is not federally illegal.
+However, some states have laws that prohibit certain levels of window tinting or even prohibit it on certain types of cars.
+Please check with your local authorities to see if window tinting is illegal in your area and check on the tint percentage before installing any window tint.

 For example, California has stricter laws than most states, allowing only very subtle tinting on cars.
 New Mexico allows the darkest tinting.
 Some regulations apply to specific windows as well, such as how dark side windows can be versus the rear windshield.